 We arrived at Poop-Out Hill, just before the wilderness boundary.
 We climbed up the short access trail and took in the “Classic” view of San Gorgonio Mountain, which now sported a new, unburnt sign.
 We took a short rest there, and I sent a few texts and photos out to friends and family.
 They were all at work, and needed to feel a bit jealous.
 I also knew that we wouldn’t have cell signal much longer, so this was our final communication with the civilized world for the next four days.

 The weather was great for hiking, and Vicki didn’t overheat too badly.
-She kept up a regular series of spritzes from her spray nozzle, and her body stayed cool in the breeze.
+She maintained a steady stream of spritzes from her spray nozzle, and her body stayed wet and cool in the breeze.
 After an hour or so of hiking, we came upon the trail junction where the Dollar Lake Trail heads to the right, and the Dry Lake Trail to the left.
 We headed left, and the trail immediately crossed the South Fork of the Santa Ana River, which was flowing quite well.
 This entire area was full of springs and creeks, and was colloquially known as “Slushy Meadows.”
 We stopped for an extended rest, and cooled our feet in the icy water.
 It felt good after all that uphill hiking.
 We ate lunch and enjoyed listening to the sound of the water.
+Very peaceful.

 Video of the South Fork of the Santa Ana River where it crosses the trail